Theory on variational high-dimensional tensor networks: Statistical properties of the random high-dimensional tensor-network states

-Based on Eq.~(\ref{eq_twodesign}), the calculation of variance is mapped to a two-layer of classical Ising model with uniform external fields (see the Ising model in Fig.~\ref{illustration_Methods} (a)).
+Based on Eq.~(\ref{eq_twodesign}), the calculation of the variance can be mapped to a two-layer classical Ising model with uniform external fields [see Fig.~\ref{illustration_Methods} (a)].
 The corresponding partition function is given by: